AlexanderSchuetz97/JavaNativeUtils/README.md

 I am considering adding aarch64 support for windows.

 #### Write an additional implementation of this library that uses the Java FFI interface
-I am planning to release an additional implementation of JavaNativeUtils that uses the Java FFI Interface instead of shared objects loaded via JNI to achieve "most" tasks.
+I am considering to write an additional implementation of JavaNativeUtils that uses the Java FFI Interface instead of shared objects loaded via JNI to achieve "most" tasks.
 There will be no implementation of the JVMNativeUtils as those functions are not provided by the Java FFI Interface.